Menu

 Once your due date has passed, your offer will expire and your place will be offered to another student.
 If you wish to be re-considered, please ask the Accommodation Services to reactivate your application, however, you will likely have lost your place at your preferred option.

 Should demand exceed capacity, Accommodation Services will operate a General Waitlist held centrally that all halls will have access to.
-This ensures the student the best opportunity of being offered a room on campus.
+This ensures you the best opportunity of being offered a room on campus.

-- Accommodation Services will communicate weekly to waitlisted students advising on availability.
+• Accommodation Services will communicate regularly to waitlisted students advising on availability.

 Contact Accommodation Services/Te Ratonga Nohonga for more information and advice.